-Effective courtroom testimony is a critical component of the examiners duties.
-The ability to effectively communicate an understanding of the science, technology, and test analyses involved with a particular case to non-scientists is essential.
-Maintaining objectivity, professionalism, and scientific integrity is absolutely necessary and will avoid many of the pitfalls that examiners may otherwise face.
+Effective courtroom testimony is a critical component of the analysts' duties.
+The ability to communicate effectively an understanding of the science, technology, and tests involved with a particular case to non-scientist is essential.
+Maintaining objectivity, professionalism, and scientific integrity is absolutely necessary and will avoid many of the pitfalls that analysts may otherwise face.

 Additional Online Courses